Introducing guest blogger Jen from Travel with a Plan

 Where is Duluth

-As one of the 4 Great Lakes of North America, Lake Superior is the largest freshwater lake in the world.
-Families, couples, and outdoor enthusiasts flock to this part of the country for its nautical atmosphere, unmatched beauty, and laid back locals.
+As one of the 4 Great Lakes of North America, Lake Superior is the largest freshwater lake in the world, known for its excellent Fly Fishing opportunities.
+Families, couples, and outdoor enthusiasts flock to this part of the country for its nautical atmosphere, unmatched beauty, and laid-back locals.

 When to Visit